Hiking New Zealand Guide

 We’re a small company but we have a wealth of industry experience and we’re incredibly passionate about what we do.
 In fact, we’ve recently been awarded the Gold Standard Qualmark, which is a testament to the quality of the experience we provide.

-Kiwi values such as hospitality, inclusivity and caring for our environment are at the heart of everything we do and we want our guests to have a memorable New Zealand vacation, doing full justice to the time that they have here in New Zealand.
-You can read more about the differences that NZ Trails will make to your trip in our Kiwi hospitality and the New Zealand way blog post.
+Kiwi values such as hospitality, inclusivity and caring for our environment are at the heart of everything we do and we want our guests to have a memorable New Zealand vacation, doing full justice to the time that they have here in our beautiful country.
+You can read more about the differences that NZ Trails will make to your trip in our Kiwi hospitality blog post.

-Here’s our recommended packing list for your New Zealand hiking trip.
+Here’s our recommended packing list for your hiking trip.

 Whether you’re hiking independently or joining a guided tour, safety is paramount when hiking in New Zealand.
 An excellent resource for independent travellers particularly can be found on the New Zealand Mountain Safety webpages.